Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 Where do Arrow function work best?

-Arrow functions work best for callbacks and functions that do not have identity.
+Arrow functions work best for callbacks and situations where a function doesn't need identity.

 ## Callbacks